Our services are rated

 More events in Greece

-The Holy Monastery of Preveli in Rethymnon Crete: The important monastery of Preveli sits on the rocky hills of Preveli canyon, on the southern side of Rethymnon Prefecture, Crete.
+The Holy Monastery of Preveli in Rethymnon Crete: The monastery of Preveli is spotted on the rocky hills of Preveli canyon, on the southern side of Rethymnon Prefecture, Crete.
 It consists of two monasteries, the Lower or Kato Preveli and the Upper or Pisso Monastery of Agios Ioannis Theologos, about 3 km far from Kato Preveli, which is dedicated to Saint John the Baptist.
 The monasteries date back to the middle 16th century.
-Many times along their history, they were destroyed but they were always restored.
-It is said that the monastery owes its name from the noble Preveli family from Rethymnon town who contributed in its restoration in the 18th century.
+Through all these years, they were destroyed many times but they were always restored.
+It is said that the monastery owes its name to the noble Preveli family from Rethymnon town who contributed in its restoration in the 18th century.

 Kato Preveli is a typical Orthodox monastery with the church of John the Baptist in the center.
 The buildings in the rectangular courtyard constitute the cells of the monks and some additional buildings.
 The monks spend most time of the year here rather than in Pisso Preveli, which is deserted today but still makes a beautiful site nestled among the mountains.